akhoury/nodebb-plugin-import/README.md

         "_viewcount": 10, // OPTIONAL, defaults to 0

-        "_locked": 0, // OPTIONAL, defaults to 0
+        "_locked": 0, // OPTIONAL, defaults to 0, during migration, ALL topics will be unlocked then locked back up at the end

         "_deleted": 0, // OPTIONAL, defaults to 0